New hydropower scheme: apply to build one

 You should employ a specialist to help you design your scheme and make your application.
 You can contact the British Hydropower Association or the Micro Hydro Association to get help finding a hydropower specialist.

-The Environment Agency is less likely to accept proposals in sites of high environmental sensitivity, like protected sites and sites where there are protected species.
+The Environment Agency is less likely to grant a licence or permit in sites of high environmental sensitivity, like protected sites and sites where there are protected species.

-The Environment Agency will only give you permission to build a scheme if you can show in your scheme’s design how you will prevent harm to the environment and other water users by ensuring:
+The Environment Agency will only give you permission to build a scheme if you can show in your scheme’s design how you will prevent harm to the environment and other water users.
+You must make sure it will:

-- it will not affect protected and designated sites or species in unacceptable ways, for example it will not damage habitats that are important for protected species of fish
+- not affect protected and designated sites or species in unacceptable ways, for example it will not damage habitats that are important for protected species of fish

-- it will not affect people’s access to the water, for example anglers
+- not affect people’s access to the water, for example anglers

-- it will not have negative impacts on local communities, for example it must not increase the risk of flooding
+- not have negative impacts on local communities, for example it must not increase the risk of flooding

 Check you have rights of access